php-fig/fig-standards/proposed/cache.md

      * traversable MUST be returned instead.
      */
     public function getItems(array $keys = array());

     /**
+     * Confirms if the cache item exists in the cache.
+     *
+     * Note: This method MAY avoid retrieving the cached value for performance
+     * reasons, which could result in a race condition between exists() and get().
+     * To avoid that potential race condition use isHit() instead.
+     *
+     * @return boolean
+     *  True if item exists in the cache, false otherwise.
+     */
+    public function itemExists();

+    /**
      * Deletes all items in the pool.